-YOUR POLLUTION RESOURCE
+YOUR EMBRYO RESEARCH RESOURCE

-Marine is our passion
+Research is our passion

-People depend on the sea for many of their medicines.
+People also depend on the sea for many of their medicines.
 Marine animals and plants contain many chemicals that can be used to cure human ailments: an estimated 500 sea species yield chemicals that could help treat cancer.

 But the oceans are in a bad way.
-People have treated the sea as a dumping ground for thousands of years, offloading rubbish, sewage and more recently, industrial waste.
+People have treated the sea as a dumping ground for thousands of years, offloading rubbish, sewage, and - more recently - industrial waste.
 Marine pollution frequently originates on land, entering the sea via rivers and pipelines.
 This means that coastal waters are dirtier than the open seas, with estuaries and harbours being especially badly affected.
 Additional pollution is actually created at sea by activities such as dredging, drilling for oil and minerals, and shipping.